 Following are guidelines for the use of WAQTC FOP for AASHTO R 75 by the State of Alaska DOT&PF.
-This page intentionally left blank.

-DEVELOPING A FAMILY OF CURVES FOP FOR AASHTO R 75
+DEVELOPING MOISTURE-DENSITY RELATIONS FOP FOR AASHTO R 75

-This procedure provides a method to develop a family of curves in accordance with AASHTO R 75-16 using multiple moisture density relationships developed using the same method, A, B, C, or D, from the FOP for AASHTO T 99/T 180.
+This procedure provides a method to develop soils moisture density relations in accordance with AASHTO R 75-24 using multiple moisture-density curves developed using the same method, A, B, C, or D, from the FOP for AASHTO T 99/T 180.

-All curves used in a family must be developed using a single Method: A, B, C, or D of a procedure for AASHTO T 99 or T 180.
+All curves used in a group must be developed using a single Method: A, B, C, or D of a procedure for AASHTO T 99 or T 180.
 See the FOP for AASHTO T 99/T 180.